-Represented employees shall be entitled to take eleven (11) authorized City holidays and three and one half (3.5) floating holidays based on their standard workweek, and within the year in which they are given, at full pay, provided they are in a paid status for the full schedule of hours on both their regularly scheduled work days immediately preceding and following the holiday (this includes an employee on industrial disability).
-For the purpose of this Section, employees with a standard workweek of 36 hours over four days shall be entitled to 9 hours per holiday.
+For the purpose of this Section, employees with a standard workweek of 36/37.5 hours over four days shall be entitled to 9 hours per holiday and employees with a standard workweek of 38/40 hours shall be entitled to 9.5 hours per holiday.
 Employees with approval to work an alternative schedule will receive hours for each holiday commensurate with their standard daily schedule unless agreed to otherwise.
 Employees who are absent from work without pay or are in paid status for less than the full schedule of hours on either the scheduled work day before or after the day the holiday is observed, shall not be eligible for nor receive holiday pay.

-New employees shall be provided prorated floating holidays based on the number of days remaining in the calendar year on their date of hire.
-For example, an employee entitled to earn nine (9) hours per holiday with a hire date of September 1, 2018 would have their floating holidays prorated and calculated as follows:
+New employees shall be provided prorated floating holidays based on the number of days remaining in the Fiscal Year on their date of hire.
+For example, an employee entitled to earn nine (9) hours per holiday with a hire date of September 1, 2025 would have their floating holidays prorated and calculated as follows:

-Total Floating Holiday Hours per Year: 31.5 Hours

-Total Days remaining in the year: 122 Days (365 - 243)

-% of Days Remaining in the Year: 33.42% (122 Days Remaining ÷ 365 Total Days)

-Prorated Floating Holidays Hours to New Employee: 10.53 Hours (31.5 hours x 33.42%)
+Total Floating Holiday Hours per Fiscal Year: 36Hours Total Days remaining in the Fiscal Year: 303 Days (365 - 62) % of Days Remaining in the Fiscal Year: 83.01% (303 Days Remaining ÷ 365 Total Days) Prorated Floating Holidays Hours to New Employee: 29.88 Hours (36 hours x 83.01%)